Hard Truck Apocalypse: Plot

 Free Traders Alliance - A trading faction.

 Brigade - A faction who are centered around their trucks.

 Commonwealth of Independent Towns - The enemy of Crimson dawn with whom they are in war with.

-Crimson Dawn - The Enemy of Commonwealth of Independent Towns lead by a charismatic and tyrannical leader.
+Crimson Dawn - The Enemy of Commonwealth of Independent Towns led by a charismatic and tyrannical leader.

 Oracle's Disciples- A faction that serves the oracle.

 Gameplay

 Gameplay revolves around destroying enemies to get loot, selling it, and getting upgrades for truck or buying new vehicles.
 The game has four difficulties: Rookie, Experienced, Professional and Master.
 There are many viable options for weapons, gadgets, vehicle parts, etc. The more the players upgrade own vehicle, the more expensive it gets, causing better and stronger enemies to spawn.
 Enemies will also damage the player's vehicle, and the players must repair it.
 There is an alternate storyline for added play-throughs.

 There are main quests (marked with orange), and side quests (marked with magenta), which the players can get from NPCs in settlements to earn more cash.
 There is a trading system in the game, where the player can buy goods from one settlement and sell it to another, or loot enemies to get goods.
 Different settlements will have different prices for buying and selling.